 Community garden plots

-For those of you who like to garden, but do not have a yard of your own, we have 37 community garden plots for rent.
+For those of you who like to garden but do not have a yard of your own, we have 35 community garden plots for rent at Riverside Park and 42 raised beds for rent at Menomonee Valley in Three Bridges Park.
 Gardeners spend the summer gardening alongside their neighbors, lend a helping hand (or green thumb) to each other, share a potluck dinner, and grow spectacular produce!

 Worms are wonderful workers – they can turn your garbage into nutrient rich compost for your garden or houseplants.
 Our vermicomposting workshops will help you get a worm bin started and teach you how to maintain it.
 House, apartment, or business…vermicomposting can work for everyone.
 Check our Events Calendar for upcoming vermicomposting workshops.